Editorial by Industrial Quick Search

 Brass

-Much like aluminum, brass, an alloy of copper and zinc, is lightweight but durable with exceptional resistance to weathering and highly charged electrical environments.
-It is a soft metal that is easily workable, which gives it the ability to be shaped and deformed using etching, stamping, or embossing.
-As a name plate, brass has a long life span due to its ability to withstand a wide variety of harsh conditions.
+Brass, an alloy of copper and zinc, is lightweight yet durable, offering excellent resistance to weathering and highly charged electrical environments.
+This soft metal is easily workable, allowing it to be shaped through etching, stamping, or embossing.
+As a nameplate material, brass is known for its longevity and resilience in harsh conditions.

-Brass is heavier than aluminum because of its copper content, and it gains a patina-like finish after being exposed to stressful and rugged conditions.
-Its resistance to rust and corrosion has made it an ideal metal for name plates for pipes, valves, and fittings.
+Although brass is heavier than aluminum due to its copper content, it develops a patina-like finish when exposed to rugged conditions.
+Its resistance to rust and corrosion makes it an ideal choice for nameplates on pipes, valves, and fittings.

 Vinyl

-Name plates from vinyl can be clear or colored, which expands the designing parameters and offers more versatility.
-Since vinyl is lightweight, it can be applied using adhesive tape, hangers, and lightweight screws.
+Vinyl nameplates can be either clear or colored, providing design flexibility and versatility.
+Being lightweight, vinyl can be applied using adhesive tape, hangers, or lightweight screws.

 Plastic